tlswg/draft-deprecate-obsolete-kex/draft-aviram-tls-deprecate-obsolete-kex.md

 independent of implementation choices, as well as problems that stem purely from the difficulty of implementing security countermeasures correctly.

-At a rough glance, the problems affecting FFDHE are as follows (TODO add citations to everything here):
+At a rough glance, the problems affecting FFDHE are as follows:

 1. FFDHE suffers from interoperability problems, because there is no mechanism for negotiating the group size, and some implementations only support small group sizes; see Section 1 of {{!RFC7919}}.